Lake Louise Hikes: 10 Trails We Recommend as Locals

 The vibrant turquoise water of Lake Louise is incredible from the viewing platform on the Fairview Lookout hike.

-Just look at the water color from the Fairview Lookout.
+Just look at the water colour from the Fairview Lookout.

 Another of the best easy hiking trails in Banff, the short hike to the Fairview Lookout is an enjoyable walk through a lush evergreen forest.
 It begins near the Lake Louise boathouse and winds its way through a forest up the lower slopes of Fairview Mountain until you reach a wooden viewing platform.